|Innovative Products Research & Services, Inc. 1162 Falling Stream, Sanford, NC 27332|

 Role of Innovation in Society

 Position papers and testimony have been prepared regarding the role of the independent inventor in society and the importance of fostering a "culture of innovation" including providing patent laws and policies that are favorable to the independent inventor and small business owner.
-It is believed by many that a number of changes in the U.S. patent law in recent years are adverse to the independent inventor including excessive fee structures and automatic publication.
-The escalation in fees if compared to inflation in the price of a hamburger over the past 20 years would indicate that hamburgers should now cost over $20 each.
+It is believed by many that a number of changes in the U.S. patent law in recent years are adverse to the independent inventor including excessive fee structures and automatic publication (under the First-to-File provision).
+The escalation in fees if compared to inflation in the price of a hamburger over the past 30 years would indicate that hamburgers should now cost over $25 each.

 Health Care Initiatives